 The reviewers wrote: "Grinnell College dining services uses local, organic products for most staple ingredients, including organic flour and local milk, eggs, herbs, pork, and some fruits and vegetables.
 Pre- and post-consumer food waste is composted using a pulping machine and donated to a local farm, diverting approximately seven tons of waste each month."

-This official Grinnell College identification card allows you many services around campus, including several in the dining facilities.
+The Pioneer One-Card, the official Grinnell College identification card, allows you many services around campus, including several in the dining facilities.

-Comprised of students, faculty members and administrators, this committee meets regularly during the academic year.
+The Dining Services Committee includes students, faculty members, and administrators and meets regularly during the academic year.

 Dining is one of many service providers under the Office of College Services.

-This site is a great place to find good nutrition information in a fun,user-friendly format.
-Registration is free and it allows access to a variety of interactive tools.
+- The Mayo Clinic (Find good nutrition information in a fun, user-friendly format.
+Registration is free and allows access to a variety of interactive tools.)